 Section 13(b)(2)(A) of the Exchange Act (15 U.S.C. § 78m(b)(2)(A)), commonly called the "books and records" provision, requires issuers to "make and keep books, records, and accounts, which, in reasonable detail, accurately and fairly reflect the transactions and dispositions of the assets of the issuer. (page 39)

 The Guide notes that there may be instances where improper payments do not meet all of the requirements to find a violation under the anti-bribery provisions, however, improper recording may serve as the basis for FCPA liability.

 Section 13(b)(2)(B) of the Exchange Act (15 U.S.C. § 78m(b)(2)(B)), commonly called the "internal controls" provision, requires issuers to devise and maintain a system of internal accounting controls sufficient to provide reasonable assurances that:

-(i) transactions are executed in accordance with management's general or
+- transactions are executed in accordance with management's general or specific authorization;

 The Guide explains that there is not a particular method prescribed for implementing these controls; companies have the flexibility to develop a system that takes into account their own needs and circumstances (page 40).